OGR-67/Movie_Picker/README.md

 mypy is used for type checking

+mypy deamon can be used in association with vscode to check for errors while coding using [this](https://marketplace.visualstudio.com/items?itemName=matangover.mypy) extension

 - run `export PROJECT_DIR=$(pwd)`
 - run `dmypy run` to run mypy daemon

-You can now run `dmypy status` to check for errors
-Or `dmypy check` to check for errors and exit

 ## Set up database